Articles in this section

 Does Note Taker work with couple and group appointments?

 Note Taker can be used for both couple and group appointments.
-For more information on couple and group appointments, see:
+For more information on managing couples and groups, see:

 Does Note Taker use the previous progress note to help create a new draft note?